 As far as origin, the criteria to make this list is simple.
 A significant amount of the production of the grills had to be done in the USA.
 Some grill manufacturers, like Yoder, Traeger, and Weber, outsource their manufacturing to non-US-based companies, but a brand worth its salt should make their customers aware of that.
 We took the time to add only American-made pellet grills to this list because we know many BBQ lovers find that important.

 As is the case with everything else you buy, you get what you pay for when it comes to the size and material of your cooking surface.
 If you’re starting to see a pattern, it’s because there is one.
 While some of the cooking surfaces of some grills on this list might be smaller than others on this list, even the least expensive will provide plenty for the typical home BBQ lover.

 Just about every one of these pellet grills is going to be costlier than most gas or charcoal grills on the market today.
 However, if you’re reading this article, you’re likely willing to pay a little more for the smoking capabilities of the pellet grills on this list.

 With this in mind, we added a wide range of price ranges to this list.
-The MAK General Models seem to justify their steep price tag, with most owners seemingly satisfied with their investment that is more than double the cost of their competitors.
+The MAK General Models seem to justify their steep price tag, with most owners seemingly satisfied with their investment which is more than double the cost of their competitors.

-We believe that all of these grills will deliver top-notch quality BBQ if kept cleaned and cooked with love and knowledge.
+We believe that all of these grills will deliver top-notch quality BBQ if kept clean and cooked with love and knowledge.
 In addition to the standard price for each model, we also factored in shipping.
 If you do decide to buy a pellet grill online, keep in mind that it could take some time to ship to your home.

 What Makes a Pellet Grill Different?